shanecrinion/Python/README.md

 - Create "reverse_complement" function
 - Use a for loop to identify the number of palindromes in the DNA sequence
 - Use numpy and pandas to create a table containing a palindrome counter for each window size

+**BioPython-GenBank-DiseaseVariants.ipynb**

+- Download SeqRecord data using Entrez data parser
+- Extract coding sequence and concatenate exons
+- Translate the sequence and compare to GenBank amino acid sequence
+- Determine suitable restriction enzymes using the identified sequence for disease variant testing
+- Test restriction sites in the normal and mutated sequences.